xfenix/archdocs/tests/fastapi/README.md

 Fastapi boilerplate
 ==
-This part of project generated only for integration testing.
+This is a part of project generated only for integration testing.

 Generated from https://github.com/igorbenav/FastAPI-boilerplate